Previous Article

 Avoid patterns that scream “manufactured”:

-Prop traders understand slippage, rules, and edge cases.
+Traders expect fairness - they understand slippage, rules, and edge cases.
 What they can’t tolerate is:

 Use a simple structure: